dqops/dqo/docs/data-sources/teradata.md

 Teradata provides the most flexible analytical engine in the most scalable and manageable database for your data warehouse.

+!!! note "DQOps free version limits"

+    Teradata drivers are not provided in an open-source version.

+    For more details, please [contact DQOps sales](https://dqops.com/contact-us/).

 ## Add a Teradata connection using the user interface

 ### **Navigate to the connection settings**